niteshtajane/reddit-clone/README.md

 - kubectl
 - Git

-You can install Prerequisites by doing this steps. [click here & complete all steps one by one]().
+You can install Prerequisites by doing this steps. [https://trainwithshubham.hashnode.dev/prerequisite-for-deployment-of-a-reddit-copy-on-kubernetes-with-ingress-enabled]().

 ## Installation